 - Now, the bird is ready for trimming and cleaning before you start cutting it up into different pieces.

-This video will show you how to do it humanly using a killing cone.
+This video below will show you how to do it humanely using a killing cone.

 Note: This is an age-restricted video based on Community Guidelines.

 Click on this link to go to YouTube where your age will be asked.

 How to Store Slaughtered Chicken

 After the butchering part, you can get the chickens all nicely sealed and packaged, ready to go in the freezer, for a long vacation!